andree41/andree41.github.io/index.md

 </div>

 ### My interest
-I'm interest in UI design and will deepening my skill in future.
-I love reading books, camping and exploring some adventurous activities.
+I'm interested in UI design and will be deepening my skills in the future.
+I'm starting to get in touch with the UX design field since it is closely related to UI.
+UX design is focused on anything that affects the user's journey to solve that problem, positive or negative, both on-screen and off.
+UI design is focused on how the product's surfaces look and function.
+I'm trying to improve my technical skills and gain more practical experience to be able to become a UI designer in the future.
+Besides that, I'm also interested in programming, but for me it's quite late to begin.
+Nevertheless, I will continue my learning journey in Java, Python, and C/C++ programming languages.
+I love reading books, camping, and exploring some adventurous activities.
 I'm always trying to grow and learn something new.

 ### Support and contact
 Email: jie020410@gmail.com <br>